vexide/website/src/content/docs/competition.md

     match competition::mode() {
 //                    ^
 //     [Get the current that mode we are in.]
-//     [This will always be Driver if we are disconnected to competition control.]
+//     [This will always be Driver if we are disconnected from competition control.]
         CompetitionMode::Disabled => {
             println!("Currently running disabled.");
         },